realead/coutcatcher/README.md

 # coutcatcher

-Catches things printed to c-stdout/stderr and makes it available to python.
+Catches things printed to C-level stdout/stderr and makes them available to python.
 Works on Linux,macOS and Windows.

 ## Installation: